canonical/pgbouncer-operator/README.md

 ## Relations

 - `database`
-- `database-admin`
+  - This is meant to perfectly emulate the
-- `backend-database-admin`
+- `backend-database`
-  - Relates to backend postgresql database charm.
+  - Relates to backend [postgresql-operator](https://github.com/canonical/postgresql-operator) database charm.
+Without a backend relation, this charm will enter BlockedStatus - if there's no Postgres backend, this charm has no purpose.

 ### Legacy Relations